 - Place one bean into a pint of vodka.
 Shake daily for two weeks.

 - Scrape the seeds from three beans and add them to a bottle of dark rum, add the pods as well.
 Let sit for three weeks, shaking occasionally.

 - Pour 1/2 cup vodka or white tequila into small saucepan, and heat until it smokes but isn’t boiling.
-Break 2 beans into pieces and place into jar.
+Break 2 beans into pieces and place into a mason jar.
 Pour the alcohol over top and cover tightly.
 Let sit for a week, shaking frequently.